AaveChain/FestivalTicketNFT/README.md

 Use a wallet like MetaMask or any Ethereum wallet that supports ERC-20 tokens.
 Go to our wallet's "Assets" or "Tokens" section.
-Find the currency token (Ether) you want to use to buy the ticket.
+Find the currency token (Ether) we want to use to buy the ticket.
 Look for the "Approve" or "Allowance" option for this token.
-Approve the smart contract's address (the address of the FestivalTicketNFT contract) to spend the amount you specified as the ticket price (in this case, "1100000000000000000" Wei or 1.1 Ether).
+Approve the smart contract's address (the address of the FestivalTicketNFT contract) to spend the amount, specified as the ticket price (in this case, "1100000000000000000" Wei or 1.1 Ether).

 **Execute the sellTicket Transaction Again:**